Last Updated on December 1, 2024 by Edward Harris

 Compare the most affordable health insurance plans in Maryland from all companies on our website.
 We provide the lowest Md rates for individuals, families, small businesses, and self-employed persons.
 Within a few moments, you can view the best offers from the most respected insurers in the state and purchase a policy on or off the Marketplace Exchange.
 Most plans are issued quickly and easily.
 The Maryland Health Connection offers plan comparisons but does not underwrite the policies.
-Senior Medigap plans are also available.
+More than four out of five persons enrolled receive a federal subsidy.

 Prices have remained low for many years due to increased primary and specialist care availability, enhanced safety regulations for workers, and comprehensive preventive benefits for infants and toddlers.
 We show you which plans provide you with the maximum amount of benefits for the least cost.
 A reinsurance program approved by the federal government lowered premiums last year.
 The waiver for the program is temporary.
 More than 150,000 persons typically enroll in a Marketplace plan.

-NOTE: Medicare’s Open Enrollment for Seniors takes place earlier than for persons under age 65.
+Senior Medigap plans are also available.
+Medicare’s Open Enrollment for Seniors takes place earlier than for persons under age 65.
 It begins on October 15th and ends on December 7th.
 Maryland Medicare Advantage, Supplement and Part D prescription drug plans are offered.
 Medicaid registration is available all year.
-For persons under age 65, the 2024 Open enrollment period begins on November 1st and ends on January 15th.
+For persons under age 65, the 2025/2026 Open enrollment period begins on November 1st and ends on January 15th.

 Open Enrollment